DietkeSt/GraphicDesignShop/README.md

 ## Deployment and Payment setup

-- The app was deployed to [Render](https://render.com/).
+- The app was deployed to [Heroku](https://dashboard.heroku.com/apps).
-- The database was deployed to [ElephantSQL](https://www.elephantsql.com/).
+- The database was deployed to [Code Institute's PostgreSQL](https://dbs.ci-dbs.net/).

-- The app can be reached by the [link](https://wowder.onrender.com).
+- The app can be reached via [this link](https://artisticedge-f8cc7b427f4c.herokuapp.com/).

 Please refer to the [DEPLOYMENT.md](DEPLOYMENT.md) file for all deployment and payment-related documentation.